 The contents damage ratio is the loss to the contents divided by the replacement value of the contents.
-Just as for building damage functions, the content damage function for unknown occupancy and general residential uses the weighted average of all known occupancies and all known residential construction.
+Just as for building damage functions, the content damage function for unknown occupancy (occupancy code 300) and general residential (construction code 301) uses the weighted average of all known occupancies and all known residential construction.
 Unknown contents damage functions are calculated for each sub-peril separately.

+Figure 143 depicts the relationship between mean building damage and mean contents damage for single-family homes in the Verisk model.
+In general, the contents damage functions are less than the building damage functions at low wind speeds and low hail impact energies.
 Significant damage to contents is not likely to occur unless there is significant damage to the roof covering, loss of roof decking panels, or window failure.
 Thereafter, both building and contents damage functions will escalate with increasing wind speed and increasing hail impact energies.
+The contents damage functions will increase at a faster rate than building damage as wind speeds and hail impact energies increase, which, in turn, are more likely to penetrate the exterior and damage the contents within.
 Water infiltration, common in the case of a hailstorm, will also cause substantial damages to building contents.
+The contents damage functions in the model reflect these relationships, which are also observed in claims data.